Oh! Baby (2019 film)

 Oh!
 Baby is a 2019 Indian Telugu-language fantasy comedy film directed by B. V. Nandini Reddy.
-The film stars Samantha Akkineni and Lakshmi.
-A remake of the 2014 South Korean film Miss Granny, the plot follows a woman in her 70s (Lakshmi) who magically finds herself in the body of her 24-year-old self (Samantha) after having her picture taken at a mysterious photo studio.
-Naga Shaurya, Rajendra Prasad, Rao Ramesh, and Sajja Teja play supporting roles.
+The film stars Samantha Ruth Prabhu and Lakshmi.
+A remake of the 2014 South Korean film Miss Granny directed by Hwang Dong-hyuk, the plot follows a woman in her 70s (Lakshmi) who magically finds herself turned into her own physical 24-year-old self (Samantha) after having her picture taken at a mysterious photo studio.
+Naga Shaurya, Rajendra Prasad, Rao Ramesh, and Teja Sajja play supporting roles.
 The music was composed by Mickey J. Meyer.

 Principal photography of the film began in December 2018.
 The film released theatrically on 5 July 2019 and received positive reviews, with praise for Samantha's performance.
-A remake is in development by Sajid Nadiadwala titled Jabudani.
+It was a commercial success.
+A Hindi remake is in development by Sajid Nadiadwala titled Jabudani.

 Plot

 Lecturer Shekhar / Nani explains the behavior of old people and talks about his mother Baby.
 She works in a canteen of her own in the same college which is co-owned by her childhood friend Pasupuleti Kanakaraj / Chanti.
-At a young age, she dreams to become a great singer, which does not come true.
-Right now, she aspires her grandson Rocky to fulfill her goal.
+At a young age, she dreams of becoming a great singer, which does not come true.
+Right now, she aspires her grandson Ramakrishna “Rocky” to fulfill her goal.
 However, her relationship with her daughter-in-law Madhavi does not run on good terms.
 Things get worse when Madhavi gets a heart attack and does not want to live with Baby.
 Even the doctors suggest the same.

-Being cognizant of it, heartbroken, Baby quits the house and accuses God of her fate.
+Being cognizant of it, heartbroken, Baby leaves the house and accuses God of her fate.
 On the way, Rocky calls her for his first music performance at an exhibition where God appears in the form of a saint, presents her with a statue of Lord Ganesha, and says it will change her fate.
-Nevertheless, she finds a photo studio and enters with the hope of getting a good photograph as she would like to print a beautiful photo of hers after her death in the newspaper.
+Nevertheless, she finds a photo studio and enters with the hope of getting a good photograph as she would like to have a beautiful photo of hers to be published in the newspaper after her death.
 The same person appears as the photographer and promises to get back her beauty, after taking the picture.
-Astoundingly, she turns into a 24-year-old herself.
+Astoundingly, she turns into herself when she was 24-years-old.
 Looking at it, she becomes bewildered when God appears, while praising Lord Shiva and tells her that this new life is given to fill her with joy and enlightenment.
 Thereafter, she accommodates herself in Chanti's house changing as Swathi, starts a new life, and also teams up with her grandson Rocky and becomes a part of the band.
 Meanwhile, Chanti realizes that Swathi herself is Baby and supports her at every step.
 Soon, Vikram, the head of the music company, likes Baby / Swathi's voice and gives her band an opportunity.
 Swathi supports Rocky throughout and encourages him to be better.